Workshops and Teacher Training Modules

 - Learn about the challenges an asana practice can present for the soft tissue health of hyper-mobile students, as well as some strategies for helping hyper-mobile students improve strength and stability within the practice.

-Module 3 – Joint Compression: Joint Structural Variation and The Importance of Knowing What You Don’t Know
+Module 3 – Joint Compression: End Range of Motion and Joint Structural and Functional Variations

-- Learn about structural variations, or, the inherent differences in bony architecture that makes every body unique.
-Learn why structural variation matters as a movement teacher or student who takes group classes, specifically when approaches to teaching fail to account for these variations risking impingement and compression of soft tissues.
+- Learn about structural and functional variations, or, the inherent differences that makes every body unique.
+Learn why variation matters as a movement teacher or student who takes group classes.

-- Get a foundational understanding of osteokinematics (movement of bones at a joint) and arthrokinematics (movement of bony surfaces inside a joint) to understand how certain positional goals in poses can cause compression and impingement in the hip, knee and shoulder.
+- Get a foundational understanding of osteokinematics (movement of bones at a joint) and arthrokinematics (movement of bony surfaces inside a joint) to understand how cue more inclusively toward certain positional goals.

 Module 4 – Muscle Physiology: How Muscles Attach, Fire, Pull and Create Movement